Ashwini-2606/portfolio-simple-website/README.md

 # 🌐 Personal Portfolio Website

-This is a simple personal portfolio website built using **HTML** and **CSS**.
-It includes two pages: a Home page to introduce myself and a Contact page to allow visitors to get in touch.

----
+Welcome to my portfolio website!
+This project is a simple two-page site that includes a homepage and a contact page.It was created using HTML and basic CSS to provide a clean and straightforward user experience.

 ## 📄 Pages